alibaba/LucaProt/README.md

 ### 1) Model Introduction

-We developed a new deep learning model, namely, Deep Sequential and Structural Information Fusion Network for Proteins Function Prediction (DeepProtFunc), which takes into account protein sequence composition and structure to facilitate the accurate annotation of protein function.
+We developed a new deep learning model, namely, Deep Sequential and Structural Information Fusion Network for Proteins Function Prediction (DeepProtFunc/LucaProt), which takes into account protein sequence composition and structure to facilitate the accurate annotation of protein function.

-Here, we applied DeepProtFunc to identify viral RdRP.
+Here, we applied LucaProt to identify viral RdRP.

 ### 2) Model Architecture